-- Bigstone historic mineral resource is an estimated 3.75 million tonnes grading 2.03 % copper and 0.33 g/t silver and an additional 0.53 million tonnes grading 9.62 % zinc and 15.9 g/t silver.
+- Bigstone historic mineral resource is an estimated 3.75 million tonnes grading 2.03 % copper and 0.33 g/t gold and an additional 0.53 million tonnes grading 9.62 % zinc and 15.9 g/t silver.

 - Exploration opportunities at Balsam and Hanson Lake properties, particularly the Thunder Zone and Target A prospects.

 - Canadian Mining Hall of Fame inductee Pierre Lassonde holds 11.5 percent of Foran’s shares.

 - Foran’s management team owns 17 percent of the company’s shares.

 The revised 2019 Resource Estimate for the McIlvenna Bay will be incorporated into the ongoing Feasibility Study for the project and used as a basis for an estimate of mineable reserves for the deposit and detailed mine planning and design work.
 A number of work programs are currently underway in support of the Feasibility study, including metallurgical test work, hydrogeological modeling, infrastructure and mining studies.
 It is currently expected that the Feasibility Study for the McIlvenna Bay deposit should be completed in H2 2019.